mattmar/runtastic-export/README.md

 # Runstastic export
 This tool will help you to export your Runtastic activities in GPX format, so you can import them later in another apps, like Garmin.

-Original frontend script is based on (Download all activities from Runtastic)[https://gist.github.com/christianewald/0009d3ce1a372a11ae82].
+Original frontend script is based on [Download all activities from Runtastic](https://gist.github.com/christianewald/0009d3ce1a372a11ae82).

 Exporting all the activities is done in two steps:
 1. Make a list of all the activities to download.